AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 1. **Reducing Learning rate α**: Perhaps the most important adjustment that had to be made was optimizing the learning rate α.
 With too large of a learning rate, the agent could not “escape” areas of suboptimal strategies within the parameter space.
 2. **Reducing ϵ-exploration decay rate**: The linearly decaying ϵ-greedy exploration strategy was implemented such that the agent started with an ϵ-exploration probability of 90% which decayed linearly to 5% over 50,000 actions.
 That is to say, at the beginning stages of exploration, the agent would take the action believed to be optimal 10% of the time.
 The remaining 90% of the time, the agent would "explore" by taking a random action.
 The ϵ-value would decay linearly down to a 5% exploration.
 This was far too fast of a decay rate and the agent failed to explore enough in order to learn a reasonable strategy.
-3. **Sparse rewards**: By only providing a reward for achieving a victory, the training objective was made more difficult.
+3. **Making rewards less sparse**: By only providing a reward for achieving a victory, the training objective was made more difficult.
 To address this, rewards were changed such that the agent was rewarded every time it did damage.
 This helped a great deal with the agent even learning to alter between `ShootArrow` and `EndTurn`.
 Although this was a great quick fix, I decided to return the reward structure back to the original as I was more interested in a sparser reward setting.
-3. **Catastrophic forgetting**: Looking at [this](https://ai.stackexchange.com/questions/10822/what-is-happening-when-a-reinforcement-learning-agent-trains-itself-out-of-desir) stack exchange post, the user is asking why DQNs sometimes train themselves out of desired behavior.
+3. **Avoiding catastrophic forgetting**: Looking at [this](https://ai.stackexchange.com/questions/10822/what-is-happening-when-a-reinforcement-learning-agent-trains-itself-out-of-desir) stack exchange post, the user is asking why DQNs sometimes train themselves out of desired behavior.
 I observed this happening when the agent was able to establish a reasonable strategy at the terminal ϵ-exploration of 5%, but if it was left to train longer, performance would eventually degrade.
 To combat this, it was suggested to decrease the learning rate and use prioritized experience replay.
 This seemed to help.
 Another suggestion was to keep experiences from early stages of exploration within memory.
 I have not tried this one yet.

 Once the above were adjusted, the agent was able to learn a reasonable strategy which exhibited the following results:

 ![dddqn_results](/assets/images/double_dueling_DQN2.png)

 (I cannot stress how happy I was to see these results.
-Although the scenario was relatively simplisitic and seemingly not difficult, after countless attempts of failed agents, this was this a sight for sore eyes.)
+Although the scenario was relatively simplisitic and seemingly not difficult, after countless attempts of failed agents, this was a sight for extremely sore eyes.)

 ### Proximal Policy Iteration (PPO)